raphamorim/memory-inspector/README.md

 <img src="images/logo.png" height="200" align="right">

-> Memory Inspector watchs resident memory size (res) of Web Application.
+> Memory Inspector watchs memory usage/behavior of an Web Application.
 Currently it runs over Puppeteer, which is an API to control headless Chrome or Chromium over the DevTools Protocol.

 #### Installing